StarPlayrX/XPC123/README.md

 I've included both a service and a client.
 Tried to make this as easy as possible and kept it similar to Apple's XPCService Swift template for Applications / XPCService plugins.
 I am sure there is much more to XPC than this.
 For me, having an end-to-end working example makes much easier to get started.

-The MachService seems only works from a command line / headless app, not as a plugin.
-This means it needs to run as a LaunchDaemon and this will make it system wide.
+The MachService only works from a command line / headless app, not as a plugin.
+These do not have a UI.
+This means it needs to run as a LaunchDaemon.
+It also means it will be available system wide which is usually what you want.
+If you don't want it to be system wide and within the user space, this is where Launch Agents come into play.

 The MachClient can run in either a gui app or command line tool.
 This should also work with Authorization Plugins, but that hasn't been tested.
 I will try to pass on more info on this soon.